 Addendum from 1945 Version

-In order to conclude this portrait of “Peretz and Dinezon,” we will provide a few excerpts from letters written by Yakov Dinezon in July 1919 (over four years after Peretz’s death) to Herman Bernshtryn in New York.
+In order to conclude this portrait of “Peretz and Dinezon,” we will provide a few excerpts from letters written by Jacob Dinezon in July 1919 (over four years after Peretz’s death) to Herman Bernshtryn in New York.
 We see that Dinezon maintained his admiration for Peretz and bore concern for his wife.
 “This has to do with,” wrote Dinezon, “published dignified condolences, material respect, the situation of his family, especially the widow of our unforgettable and insatiable great colleague Yitzkhak Leybush Peretz of blessed memory.
 As his closest friend in his lifetime, it is my obligation to continue the same friendship and relationship with his sad, lonely remaining family members.
 It hurts me to tell you how negligibly little has been done until now to honor and perpetuate the memory of the great Peretz in general and, specifically, to provide his widow with a bearable existence.
 Upon retirement after twenty-five years of tirelessly productive work for the administration of the Warsaw Jewish community, Peretz’s widow receives barely 144 marks as a monthly pension.
 Of that, they took eleven marks monthly until last month when they settled on a sum of 200 rubles which Peretz owed on a loan he once took from the administration’s fund.”

 Y. Dinezon was astonished at how one could live off such a negligible amount.
 And he continued: “You are probably wondering why it has occurred to me to tell you about the great justice of the Warsaw Jewish communal administration and why I have kept secret the simple criminal ungratefulness of the entire Jewish public in our old Europe, as you call it from over there.
 I will answer briefly what happened four years ago, right after Peretz died, when I received a response from one of the most important and respected Jewish communal activists from St. Petersburg when I had a conversation with him here in Warsaw about creating a Peretz Fund which would perpetuate his earnings and great name in general and would look after the existence of his bereaved and lonely widow in particular.
-“Peretz,” this man told me, “did something not very smart.
+“Peretz,” this man told me, “did something that was not very smart.
 Could he not find a better time to die?
 He had to die exactly at the time when the whole world is at war, and all of society’s strengths and energy must be focused on saving the countless hungry, pillaged, and homeless!”

 “Yes, you are correct, my colleague Peretz was really not smart dying so suddenly and unexpectedly.
 He did not take the time to consider the timing of his death, nor did he look around to see in what city and which country he died in.
 So therefore, I have come, his friend who accompanied him everywhere, who unwillingly outlived him, to correct his ‘non- smartness,’ which he displayed by dying at an inappropriate time in an inappropriate city.
-And so, I turn to you, so you and the rest of our colleagues will fulfill your obligation and exert your influence on our American brothers, for whom the name Y. L. Peretz is not unfamiliar, to do something which would seem appropriate for you American . . .”
+And so, I turn to you, so you and the rest of our colleagues will fulfill your obligation and exert your influence on our American brothers, for whom the name Y. L. Peretz is not unfamiliar, to do something which would seem appropriate for you Americans . . .”
 (This letter was republished in “Yidishe Kultur” (“Yiddish Culture”), No. 809, 1944, pp. 90-91)

-Peretz’s death had a shocking impact on Yakov Dinezon.
+Peretz’s death had a shocking impact on Jacob Dinezon.
 He could not find his place.
 He desperately missed Peretz until he died and found his eternal rest near Peretz.
 As it is known, he is buried together with Sh.
 An-sky under “Peretz’s Tent.”